dapr/docs/daprdocs/content/en/operations/hosting/self-hosted/self-hosted-airgap.md

    * For Linux/MacOS - `/usr/local/bin`
    * For Windows, create a directory and add this to your System PATH.
 For example create a directory called `c:\dapr` and add this directory to your path, by editing your system environment variable.

+   > Note: If Dapr CLI is not moved to the desired location, you can use local `dapr` CLI binary in the bundle.
+The steps above is to move it to the usual location and add it to the path.

  ## Initialize Dapr environment

 Dapr can be initialized in an airgap environment with or without Docker containers.